desserdmi/olfactory_bulb/README.md

 <br>

-3. Data exploration, Data cleaning and Preprocessing of collected dataset:
+3. Data exploration, Data cleaning and Preprocessing of collected dataset: <br>
 3.1.
-What clinical populations do we have?
+What clinical populations do we have? <br>
 3.2.
-How many samples per population?
+How many samples per population? <br>
 3.3.
-How many features/clinical parameters?
+How many features/clinical parameters? <br>
 3.4.
-Are features constant between different cohorts?
+Are features constant between different cohorts? <br>

 <br>